 No. There is a wide range of tools available for use in MN to make sure there is a range of learning opportunities available to meet our the needs of diverse ABE institutions and learners.
 Each program decides what it wants to provide and support.

-DL platforms should not be used in class - they are designed specifically for distance learning.
-If a site chooses to have students complete one lesson of a DL platform in class as an introduction, then contact hours rather than proxy hours must be claimed for that lesson.
+DL platforms are not generallye used in class - they are designed specifically for distance learning.
+If a site chooses to have students utilize a DL platform in class, then contact hours rather than proxy hours must be claimed for that lesson.

-The scores listed are suggestions that reflect the ability levels generally needed to benefit.
+The scores listed for specific platforms are suggestions that reflect the ability levels generally needed to benefit.
 However, students at lower levels may be able to benefit, especially in a hybrid setting.
 Students at lower than suggested levels should be monitored to ensure they are progressing.

 Questions about Platforms